apache/geode/geode-site/website/README.md

 Generated files for the website are in `${geode-project-dir}/geode-site/content`.

-NOTE: To make changes to the [Apache Geode User Guide](http://geode.incubator.apache.org/docs/guide/About_Geode.html), see `${geode-project-dir}/geode-docs/CONTRIBUTE.md` for information about contributing to the documentation source files and `${geode-project-dir}/geode-book/README.md` for information about building a local version of the guide and adding it to the website.
+NOTE: To make changes to the [Apache Geode User Guide](http://geode.incubator.apache.org/docs/guide/About_Geode.html):

+- See `${geode-project-dir}/geode-docs/CONTRIBUTE.md` for information about contributing to the documentation source files.
+- See `${geode-project-dir}/geode-book/README.md` for information about building a local version of the guide and adding it to the website.

 The website is updated by a "sync" tool that monitors the __asf-site__ branch of our Git repo, so after making changes you must place your updated source